Year-Round Tick Prevention for Pennsylvania Residents

 How Do You Prevent Tick-Related Diseases?

-Tick-related illness is a serious threat to Philadelphia residents.
-If you live in Philadelphia, here are three ways you can protect yourself.
+Tick-related illness is a serious threat to Pennsylvania residents.
+If you live here are three ways you can protect yourself.

 Personal Tick Control